texxasrulez/imscp_xtraroundcubeplugins/README.md

 Download my repo if you want additional skins/themes included, if not, get official Roundcube download here https://roundcube.net/download using the URL with the wget command below for seamless install/upgrade.

-Move to your working directory
+Move to your working directory (I use this one)

 `cd /usr/local/src/`

-Download mine or official (link above)
+Download mine or official Roundcube (link above)

 `https://github.com/texxasrulez/roundcube_xtra/archive/1.4.6.2.tar.gz'
 Extract file and then upload the tar.gz file located in the "tarball_installer" directory to your working directory of your server.